mritzco/plop-pack-json-modify/README.md

 # plop-pack-json-modify

 Modify JSON files with a custom plop action type.
+Can add object key-values or push to arrays.

 ## Installation
 ```